jianghuang588/E-commerce_Website/README.md

 ---
-## :star: Functional Overview
+## :star: Feature Highlights
-Explore the core features of ShirtStore, structured as follows:
+Discover the basic characteristics of ShirtStore, which are organized in the following order:

 ### 1.
 <p align="center">